 Abruptly taking a sharp turn and dive, the train rolls over, nearly flipping.
 Sending passengers on one side over the riders on the opposite side, while the train falls in a fast diving direction.
 Bottoming out the train speeds up a quick climb regaining some lost vertical in the dive.

 Flashback features a total of six dive drops, which is followed by the finale, a gravity defying 540-degree upward helix, with the train entering the spin at the coaster's maximum speed of 35 mph.

 Difficult to describe, Flashback is not your average, off the shelf roller coaster.
 The unique layout and original sensations is certainly something that every coaster enthusiast should experience for themself.

 Flashback opened in 1985 as Z-Force at Six Flags Great America.
 The attraction was designed by Intamin AG, by two now famous coaster designers – Claude Bolliger and Walter Mabillard.
 These two later opened their own coaster design firm called Bolliger & Mabillard, aka B&M.

-Flashback continued to operate, sometimes sporatically in final years, until Spring 2003.
+Flashback continued to operate, sometimes sporadically in final years, until Spring 2003.
 The roller coaster stood at Six Flags Magic Mountain for four more years, before the park officially announced its closure.
 Flashback was taken apart in pieces and sold as scrap metal.